mckinsey/vizro/vizro-core/docs/index.md

     <div class="card-content">
       <h5>Assets</h5>
       <p>
-        Shows you how to add static assets to your dashboard such as images and custom CSS/JS.
+        Shows you how to add static assets such as images and custom CSS/JS.
     </div>
   </div>
 </a>